RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

 ======================

 AMD ROCm v4.1 provides new code object tools *roc-obj-ls* and *roc-obj-extract*.
 These tools allow for the listing and extraction of
 AMD GPU ROCm code objects that are embedded in HIP executables and shared objects.
-Each tool supports a â€“help option that provides more information.
+Each tool supports a *-help* option that provides more information.

 Refer to the HIP Programming Guide v4.1 for additional information and examples.